 Dangling Gandhi, the term in fact comes from one of its short stories, where the protagonist happens to be having a Gandhi figurine dangling at the front view mirror of his vehicle, hence the name ‘Dangling Gandhi’.

 Each story in this riveting, heartwarming read is set in a niche of its own, portraying commonplace incidents and happenings that transpire during the usual, ordinary course of our daily lives.
-However, having said that each has a very significance attached in the form of a takeaway which will compel you, even after you finish reading them, for a long period of time to look back and mull upon these teachings Jayanthi has imparted through these little nuggets.
+However, each has a very significant takeaway attached, which will compel you, even after you finish reading them, to reflect on the lessons Jayanthi has imparted through these little nuggets.

 Be it ‘Did Churchill Know?’, a hard-hitting realization of sorts, or even ‘ Punkah Wallah’ each and every piece of writing in this amazing ensemble only surprises one with its eloquence and captivating narrative.

-It is not always easy to pull off the ordinary bits of daily life happenings, highlight them through writing, putting them across for readers to muse upon and learn from.
-But, her writing skills being honed in this particular skill, Jayanthi, yet again manages to do so in the most enthralling manner.
+It is not always easy to pull off the ordinary bits of daily life happenings, highlight them through writing, and put them across for readers to muse upon and learn from.
+But, despite her writing skills being honed in this particular skill, Jayanthi yet again manages to do so in the most enthralling manner.

 I have always sincerely felt that for new readers or those new to reading in particular, short stories are always the first ideal choice to be turned onto, thanks to their crisp, short narrative.
 Through this endeavour, Jayanthi has captured the originality as well the absurdity of life in a pretty colourful manner, her depictions being kaleidoscopic and her characters being seamlessly woven into the tales.

-Seldom, do you come across a storyteller, whose characters speak and breathe for themselves?
-Jayanthi manages to create such ones with these stories, wowing the audiences to the core.
+Seldom, do you come across a storyteller whose characters speak and breathe for themselves?
+Jayanthi is able to create such ones with these stories, assuring audiences that they will be blown away.

 A well-compiled collection of short stories.

-I have read other works by the same Author Jayanthi Sankar and I must say I am pretty impressed with the spectrum of her writing.
-From highlighting the plight of the Devadasi system right from its inception in “Misplaced Heads” to take us through an enchanting as well as the enlightening journey of the history of Singapore in “Tabula Rasa”, she infuses fiction with hardcore, well researched, exhaustive facts which add on to the value as well as the reading content of the title.
-Her writing is not only informative but she also ensures that fact combines with fiction in a pretty convincing manner, giving exhaustive depictions of the world she creates, the characters she gets to life, through her writing.
+I have read other works by the same author, Jayanthi Sankar, and I must say I am pretty impressed with the spectrum of her writing.
+From highlighting the plight of the Devadasi system right from its inception in “Misplaced Heads” to take us through an enchanting as well as the enlightening journey of the history of Singapore in “Tabula Rasa”, she infuses fiction with hardcore, well-researched, exhaustive facts which add on to the value as well as the reading content of the title.
+Her writing is not only informative, but she also ensures that fact combines with fiction in a pretty convincing manner, giving exhaustive depictions of the world she creates and the characters she brings to life through her writing.